 - 1. The PSP is known for its high-quality and scientifically sound academic opportunities that pave the way for its graduates' success. - 2.
+The program's use of English enables non-Greek-speaking students to participate and enriches the PSP international appeal. - 2.
 The PSP profoundly impacts the overall experience of students and graduates, fostering a positive environment.
 The enthusiasm of students, graduates, employers, and other stakeholders was commendable. - 3.
 Several PSP faculty members have international reputations, and all are enthusiastic and dedicated to their mission. - 4.
-Employers and social partners praised the PSP and believe there is a clear need for such graduates. - 5.
-The presence of this PSP promotes the Department of Physics and the UoP.
+Employers and social partners praised the PSP and believe there is a clear need for such graduates.

+5. This PSP's presence promotes the School of Medicine, the Department of Physics, and the UoP.